Projectplace/api-code-examples/examples/py-consume-odata/readme.md

 ### 2. Modify the script with your authorization attributes

-The following section needs to be replaced with application key/secret and your OAuth1 token key/secret.
+The following section needs to be replaced with application key/secret for your account robot.
+You CAN call the endpoints as a normal user as well but will have to obtain an access token from them as individuals.

 ```
 CLIENT_ID = 'REDACTED'